 When Elizabeth Taylor married Larry Fortensky in 1991, it was the eigth time she had walked down the aisle.

-Hosted by Michael Jackson at his famous Neverland Ranch in California, their wedding attracted more media coverage than any other in the history of Hollywood.
+Hosted by Michael Jackson at his famous Neverland Ranch in California, their nuptials attracted more media coverage than any other in the history of Hollywood.
 In fact, the media were a spectacle in themselves.
 One paparazzo went so far as to parachute into the ceremony, shocking guests and landing only 20 feet away from Taylor and Fortensky.

-This was certainly one wedding to remember and those lucky enough to attend included Twentieth Century Fox head Barry Diller, Diane Von Furstenberg, Brook Shields, Eddie Murphy, Macaulay Culkin, Liza Minnelli, Nancy Reagan, Merv Griffin, Arsenio Hall, George Hamilton and Quincy Jones.
+This was certainly one to remember and those lucky enough to attend included Twentieth Century Fox head Barry Diller, Diane Von Furstenberg, Brook Shields, Eddie Murphy, Macaulay Culkin, Liza Minnelli, Nancy Reagan, Merv Griffin, Arsenio Hall, George Hamilton and Quincy Jones.
 Then President Ronald Reagan was also to attend but was unable to due to other committments.

 Elizabeth donated the proceeds to the ETAF, a charity started by her to raise awareness and fight the spread of HIV/AIDS.
 The organization also provided assistance to those already living with the virus.